The gyroscopic frequency of metric $f(R)$ and generalised Brans-Dicke theories: constraints from Gravity Probe-B: Linearised Metric gravity

 We eliminate $h$ in \eqref{1.121} to obtain

-Similar to GR, a gauge freedom is evident \cite{weinberg2014gravitation} since the field equations are gauge invariant (As the Lagrangian is a function of gauge invariant Ricci scalar).
-Similar to GR, a de Donder gauge is assumed
+Similar to GR, we have the freedom to perform a gauge transformation \cite{weinberg2014gravitation} given that the field equations are gauge invariant (Since the Lagrangian is a function of gauge invariant Ricci scalar).
+Following the usual treatment in GR, a de Donder gauge is assumed